Infinitode/Infinitode/README.md

 - Bug fixes for OpenAPI `yaml` files.
 - Created new auth methods for APIs, and added OpenAPI compatibility with downloadable configuration files for Postman, Swagger, Insomnia, and other software.
 - Created a `Reaction Time Tester` app to help you test your reaction time on the go.
 Check it out here: https://infinitode.netlify.app/apps/reaction-time-tester.
-- Created a fun `Typing Speed Test` app, for testing your typing speed and accuracy.
+- Created a fun `Typing Speed Test` app for testing your typing speed and accuracy.
 View over here: https://infinitode.netlify.app/apps/typing-speed-test.
 - Created a `Password Generator` web app.
 Use here: https://infinitode.netlify.app/apps/password-generator.
 - Updated `Python Projects` with 3 new `Beginner` projects and 1 `Intermediate` project.
 - Updated Synthdat to version `1.1.0`, a new model, and major UI improvements.
-Vist the [app page](https://infinitode.netlify.app/apps/synthdat), or view our `Distributables` release for this [version](https://github.com/Infinitode/Distributables/releases/tag/synthdat-1.1.0).
+Visit the [app page](https://infinitode.netlify.app/apps/synthdat), or view our `Distributables` release for this [version](https://github.com/Infinitode/Distributables/releases/tag/synthdat-1.1.0).
 - Updated `Distributables` with the new `Synthdat` release and screenshots for all apps.
 - Updated `ValX` to version `0.2.5`, now supporting custom wordlists and files for profanity detection and removal.
 - Updated `Python Projects` with a new beginner project.
 - Updated `BlurJS` with performance improvements and more usage examples.
 - Created `Bolt Templates` on our website.
 Pure `HTML`, `CSS`, and `JS` websites, apps, and landing pages that are free to use and download.
 Visit it here: https://infinitode.netlify.app/bolt-templates.
-- Updated `OPEN-ARC` with a new project and fixed some issues on the README file and Project 10 files.
+- Updated `OPEN-ARC` with a new project and fixed some issues in the README file and Project 10 files.
 - Huge website styles update, and content updates, including a new blog post.
 Read it here: https://infinitode.netlify.app/blog/open-source-the-good-the-bad-and-the-ugly.
 - Updated `PyAutoPlot` to version 1.0.2, which includes bug fixes, performance enhancements, and code cleanup.
 - `NotionGrid` is now available to use for free!
 Our infinite note-taking app for developers is available for use at the following URL: https://notiongrid.netlify.app.